ColeHowson/ColeHowson/README.md

 My name is Cole Howson and I am a Data Analyst based in Toronto Ontario.

-As a recent graduate of Juno College, I use my knowledge of SQL, Tableau, and Python,

-along with creativity and resourceful data analytic skills to extract actionable insights.
+As a recent graduate of Juno College, I use my knowledge of SQL, Tableau, and Python, along with creativity and resourceful data analytic skills to extract actionable insights.

 I am very passionate about Hockey and Chess, and also enjoy composing, mixing and releasing original music.

-Before my journey in Data Analytics, I was the store manager of one of the top butcher shops in Toronto(Sanagan’s Meat Locker Gerrard) where I developed not only strong leadership skills but learned what it takes to lead a successful team.
+Before my journey in Data Analytics, I was the store manager of one of the top butcher shops in Toronto(Sanagan’s Meat Locker Gerrard) where I learned what it takes to lead a successful team.

 If I am not digging through data sets, you can find me in the kitchen trying a new recipe or walking around Toronto with my Boston Terrier, Pepper.